 Laminectomy is often done to treat spinal stenosis (narrowing of the spinal column).
 The procedure removes bones and damaged disks, and makes more room for your spinal nerve and column.

 - Pain or numbness in one or both legs

-- You may feel weakness or heaviness in your buttocks or legs.
+- Weakness or heaviness in your buttocks or legs

-- You may have problems emptying or controlling your bladder and bowel.
+- Problems emptying or controlling your bladder and bowel

-- You are more likely to have symptoms, or worse symptoms, when you are standing or walking.
+Symptoms may be more likely, or worse, when you are standing or walking.

-You and your doctor can decide when you need to have surgery for these symptoms.
+You and your health care provider can decide when you need to have surgery for these symptoms.
 Spinal stenosis symptoms often become worse over time, but this may happen very slowly.